‘The Bachelorette’ 2019 Spoilers: Hannah Brown Heads To Rhode Island For Episode 4

 Other Newport spots to be included in this round of Bachelorette filming include the Clarke Cooke House, Gurney’s Newport Resort & Marina, the Belle Mer on Goat Island, Cliff Walk, Toppa Field, Fort Adams State Park, and Narragansett Bay.
 Production also arranged to possibly film at the Belcourt Castle and White Horse Tavern.

 The Bachelorette spoilers from Reality Steve indicate that in addition to the one-on-one at Black Pearl, there will be a group date filming at Fort Adams State Park on Friday, March 29.
-Then, it seems, a one-on-one will film at the Jane Pickens Theater on Saturday, March 30.
+Then, it seems, a one-on-one will be filmed at the Jane Pickens Theater on Saturday, March 30.

-Some Bachelorette fans speculate that franchise veterans Jared Haibon and Ashley Iaconetti might pop up at some point during these dates, since he is from Rhode Island.
+Some Bachelorette fans speculate that franchise veterans Jared Haibon and Ashley Iaconetti might pop up at some point during these dates since Jared is from Rhode Island.
 Ashley and Jared live together in Los Angeles now, but as it happens, they have spent the past week or so in Rhode Island as they work on wedding preparations.

 Both Haibon and Iaconetti shared some tidbits via their Instagram Stories showing them in Rhode Island, but it looks like they’re on their way back to California now.
 They might not end up doing anything related to Hannah’s Bachelorette season, but it is an interesting coincidence that they happened to be in the area just as Brown and the crew got there.